arc-archive/arc-dev-guide/docs/apic-development-process.md

 This will create a new project with predefined configuration for linter, git, commits, and testing.

 API components uses Sauce Labs instead of recommended BrowserStack.
 Because of that manual copy of SL configuration files is required.
-Also `open-wc` do not include accessibility testing.
 API Components are also required to build TS interface.

 Copy the following files to your project: